 Moko Pounamu Hei Tiki Bone Carving - Ouruwera

-A fabulous Hei Tiki with paua shell insets carved by Malcolm Hooper.
+A fabulous bone Hei Tiki with paua shell eyes.

 Hei Tiki- According to legends Tiki was the first man on Earth who originated from the stars.
 The first mortal person who created the first woman after his image.
 The exact meaning of the Tiki is disputed.
 There are several opinions but the most accepted are that the Tiki stands for fertility.
 Traditionally regarded as a good luck charm meant to keep evil spirits away.